KrithikK7/Audio_watermarking/README.md

 1)Ensure all files (embed.py, detect.py, my_song.wav) are in the same directory.

 2)The metadata_log.csv file stores all past watermark records for easy reference.
+   - The Streamlit UI writes to `streamlit_wm_log.csv` and automatically reuses this log during detection so the correct nonce and parameters are pulled in.
+Keep this file alongside the app or supply a manual `--nonce-hex` if you delete it.

 3)Modify my_song.wav to test with other audio samples.